 Description Provision Adult/mixed Emergency Departments with a role delineation of Level 6 and Urgency Disposition Groups ('UDG') of 45,000 or more Three designated resuscitation nurses on two shifts and two designated resuscitation nurses on the third shift Adult/mixed Emergency Departments with a role delineation of Level 6 and UDG of less than 45,000 Two designated resuscitation nurses on two shifts and one designated resuscitation nurse on the third shift Adult/mixed Emergency Departments with a role delineation of Level 3, 4 or 5 and UDG of more than 45,000 Two designated resuscitation nurses on two shifts and one designated resuscitation nurse on the third shift Adult/mixed Emergency Departments with a role delineation of Level 4 or 5 and UDG of more than 25,000 and less than 45,000.
 One designated resuscitation nurse on each of three shifts per day

-'UDG' stands for urgency disposition groups which is a methodology applied by the NSW Ministry of Health that weights Emergency Department attendances for the triage category mix and patient disposition e.g. hospital admission.
+Emergency Department attendances for the triage category mix and patient disposition e.g. hospital admission.

 Section IX: Transitional arrangements for GWCT wards